Deucedadorian/FIRST-LIGHT-FOUNDATION/Notes.md

 This should be as easy as posting to instagram.

 It should have a portal that takes users to first light fashion.

+## TODO:

+- look at hosting services.

+- look into [wix](https://www.wix.com/).
+Annawon meantioned it would be a way to allow him to update site more easily...